 In the case of omitting 101 patients, the estimated coefficient for the presence of prior diagnosed CVD is 14.85, which indicates that the presence of prior diagnosed corresponds to 14.85 mg/dL increase in mean FIB.
 This coefficient is exactly the same as the point estimate for difference of mean FIB in two groups in part c (as well as part a and b).
 The 95% confidence interval from the classical linear regression is between 10.04 and 19.65, which is similar to the 95% confidence interval found in part c.
 The test statistics are slightly different, but the conclusions are similar, as the p-value is less than 0.0001 from the linear regression model.

 In the case of omitting 85 patients, the estimated coefficient for the presence of prior diagnosed CVD is 14.89, which indicates that the presence of prior diagnosed corresponds to 14.89 mg/dL increase in mean FIB.
 This coefficient is exactly the same as the point estimate for difference of mean FIB in two groups in part c (as well as part a and b).
 The 95% confidence interval from the classical linear regression is between 10.09 and 19.68, which is similar to the 95% confidence interval found in part c.
-The test statistics are slightly different, but the conclusions are similar, as the p-value is less than 0.0001 from the linear regression model.
+The test statistics are slightly different, but the conclusions are similar, as the p-value is less than 0.0001 from the linear regression model. ( no mentioning about SEs, -1 point)

 e.
 How could you have used the results of the analysis performed in part a to predict whether the analysis in part c would have found a stronger or weaker association (as measured by the magnitude of the t statistic and p value)?
+(5 points given)

 Answer: